rahulkesagani/testrepo1/README.md

-# testrepo1 this is a nformaitn is the best thing i have ever done.
+# testrepo1 this is an information and test repo about pull-request and it is the best thing i have ever done.